Webperf-se/webperf_core/docs/getting-started-local.md

-# Getting Started on Local machine / Virtual Machine
+# Getting Started on Local machine

 This method is best if you want to test/verify private websites like acceptance test environments, it is also best/fastest when wanting to contribute with new tests, translations or other stuff.